Pictured above: Lavender Phoenix

 • Offer health and wellness services such as HIV/PrEP use counseling, medical appointments, insurance navigation, and the like.

-The Fleishhacker Foundation awards general support to Bay Area LGBTQ+ youth organizations as well as program support for other Bay Area nonprofits with a proven track record of providing services that are specifically designed to meet the unique needs of this population.
-Special project or capacity building support is also considered.
+The Fleishhacker Foundation awards general support to Bay Area LGBTQ+ youth organizations and program support to other Bay Area nonprofits with a proven track record of providing services specifically designed to meet the unique needs of this population.

 • Organizations incorporated as 501(c)3 nonprofits (including fiscal sponsors applying on behalf of a fiscally sponsored project) that offer programs that are specially designed to meet the unique needs of LGBTQ+ youth.